Deir Yassin massacre: Irgun and Lehi militias

 Menachem Begin (left) inspecting members of the Irgun in Jerusalem, August 1948.

-Most of the Jewish forces that attacked Deir Yassin belonged to two extremist, underground, militias, the Irgun (Etzel, abbreviated IZL) (National Military Organization), led by Menachem Begin, and the Lehi (Fighters for the Freedom of Israel, abbreviated LHI), also known as the Stern Gang, both aligned with the right-wing Revisionist Zionist movement.
+Most of the Jewish forces that attacked Deir Yassin belonged to two extremist, underground, militias, the Irgun (Etzel, abbreviated IZL) (National Military Organization), led by Menachem Begin, and the Lehi (Fighters for the Freedom of Israel, abbreviated F.F.I.), also known as the Stern Gang, after their first leader Avraham Stern, both aligned with the right-wing Revisionist Zionist movement.

 Formed in 1931, Irgun was a militant group that broke away from the mainstream Jewish militia, the Haganah.
 During the 1936–39 Arab revolt in Palestine, in which Palestinian Arabs rose up against the British mandate authorities in protest at Jewish mass immigration into the country, Irgun's tactics had included bus and marketplace bombings, condemned by both the British and the Jewish Agency.
 Lehi, an Irgun splinter group, was formed in 1940 following Irgun's decision to declare a truce with the British during World War II.
 Lehi subsequently carried out a series of assassinations designed to force the British out of Palestine.
 In April 1948, it was estimated that the Irgun had 300 fighters in Jerusalem, and Lehi around 100.

+The Lehi were viewed as fringe extremists.

 Both groups had committed numerous terror attacks against the British and the Arabs and historian Matthew Hogan writes that:

-Another organizational ethos, deliberate terror, undoubtedly constituted a principal factor in the massacre.
-The Irgun's self-admitted operational tactics were "terror, bombs, [and] assassination."
+"Another organizational ethos, deliberate terror, undoubtedly constituted a principal factor in the massacre.
+The Irgun's self-admitted operational tactics were 'terror, bombs, [and] assassination'."

 Deir Yassin would be their first proper military operation and the groups were keen to show their rival, the Haganah, their combat prowess.
-The attack was the first joint operation between the groups since Lehi split from the Irgun in 1940.
+The two groups often worked together near Jerusalem.
+They had already attempted a small joint operation the previous year.
+On 21 April 1947, an Irgun militant joined a Lehi suicide operation, with the personal approval of Irgun commander Menachem Begin.

+The Deir Yassin massacre, and the militants who blew themselves up, are now featured in the Lehi Museum in Tel Aviv.
+The exhibit about the Deir Yassin says, "The village was conquered in a joint Lehi-Irgun operation".